MicrosoftDocs/playfab-docs/playfab-docs/features/new-leaderboards-statistics/statistics/doing-more-statistics.md

 ---
-title: Doing more with Statistics
+title: Doing more with statistics
 author: braulioal
 description: Learn how about the advanced features of statistics ms.author: braulioal